(NOTE* – I capitalize several words that have other cultural, spiritual, and contextual meanings).

 Let’s Talk about Trauma…

-Also, I have been a front-line clinician for almost 30 years and can attest that most people with any chronic health condition, of any kind, is on a spectrum Trauma.
+I have Also been a front-line clinician for almost 30 years and can attest that most people with a chronic health condition, of any kind, is on a spectrum of Trauma.

-One way to safely engage this subject is the idea of little ‘t’ trauma and capital ‘T’ Trauma.
-Depending on your personal experience, or your clinical experience (if you are a clinician), it is up to you where you draw a line between those similar but profoundly different volumes and dimensions of distress.
+One way to safely engage this subject is with the idea of little ‘t’ trauma and capital ‘T’ Trauma.
+Depending on your personal experience, or your clinical experience (if you are a clinician), it is up to you where you draw a line between those similar, but profoundly different volumes and dimensions of distress.
+At some point though, over time, little t trauma without respite or a glimpse of hope, will become capitol T trauma, or potentially even Complex Trauma (C-PTSD).

 This article is going to go on a deep dive into some of the ways that trauma, Trauma, Chronic Distress (Anxiety, Depression.
-Etc.), Chronic Illness and Pain, Neurodivergent experience, and many aspects of diagnosable Mental Illness, exist before and below your Mind.
+Etc.), Chronic Illness and Pain, Neurodivergent experience, and many aspects of diagnosable Mental Illness all exist before and below your Mind – at least partially.

-Depending on the day, your subjective volume of distress and imminent overwhelm, can determine your experience of Trauma and Pain.
-So much of our emotional, visceral, and existential distress is held in the body, just below the Mind.
-Your instincts, visceral drives, and intuition, while driving through traffic, are embodied experiences, just below your Mind.
+Depending on the day, your subjective Volume of Distress and Imminent Overwhelm can also determine your experience of Trauma and Pain.
+Your instincts, visceral drives, and intuition, while driving through traffic (daily life), are embodied experiences, just below your Mind.

-Imagine, while driving along, you have a seat belt on and are balancing a cup of soup on your head.
+Imagine, while driving along, you are also balancing a cup of soup on your head.
 As the driver navigates traffic and survival, you are now responsible for not spilling the soup.
 This is a metaphor for wanting to fit in socially – to make sure everything ‘looks good.’

 Everyone is watching!

-Depending on your culture and conditioning, your subjective sense of fitting in instead of Belonging, can compel you to behave ‘without thinking.’
+Depending on your culture and conditioning, your childhood, your subjective sense of fitting in, your experience of the instinctual need for Belonging, your volume of somatic distress, your amount of physical pain and illness, can all compel you to behave ‘without thinking.’
 From before the Mind.

 Sometimes life is like a rough ride through busy traffic with a bowl of hot soup on your head.
 The closer you get to overwhelm, the more your social interactions feel like crisis management – from before your Mind.

-This imagery is meant to bring your awareness to the experience of anticipating consequences.
-The more challenges you have faced so far, the more you expect to crash into the world with hot soup in your lap.
+This imagery is meant to bring your awareness to your instinctual and social reflexes.
+Some are not up to you or me – most of the time.
+The more challenges you have faced in life, the more you will expect to crash into the world with hot soup in your lap.

-**If you are new to this approach to helping yourself or others engage with Trauma, Addiction, and Chronic Illness, this short series of articles explores the Four Wounds of Trauma.
+**If you are new to this approach to helping yourself or others engage with Trauma, Addiction, and Chronic Illness, the following short series of articles explores the Four Wounds of Trauma.

 The Second Wound is Comfort Seeking.